 Rosh Hashanah, the Jewish New Year is almost here.
-Intense spirituality and contemplation are part of the holiday season between Rosh Hashanah and the Day of Atonement, Yom Kippur, 10 days later.
+Intense spirituality and contemplation are part of the High Holy Days, the 10 day period between Rosh Hashanah and the Day of Atonement, Yom Kippur.
 I’ll get there.
 But for now, I’m mostly focused on food.
 From Jewish Style Sweet and Sour Brisket to kugel and apple cake, I plan, shop, and cook like there is no tomorrow.

 Whole Foods Market sponsored this post by providing ingredients and compensation.
 As always, all opinions are my own.
 For a coupon for a free Whole Foods challah during the 2016 High Holy Days from Whole Foods stores in DC, MD, VA, PA, KY, OH, and Cherry Hill, Marlton & Princeton NJ, see the note at the end of this post.